Current Size: 100%

 We accept donations of gently used household items for sale at The Surrey Thrift Shop, located in Broomall.

-Surrey - Media is funded in part by the Delaware County Office of Services for the Aging (COSA) and United Way of Southeastern Pennsylvania.
+Surrey - Media is funded in part by the Delaware County Office of Services for the Aging (COSA) and United Way of Greater Philadelphia and Southern New Jersey.

 Classes & Activities